There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 Frozen Ever After Ride with Elsa

-Try and snag a FastPass ahead of time (once they return), or go straight to the back of the Norway Pavilion at Epcot as soon as the World Showcase opens to check this “must ride” off your list!
+Try and snag a Genie+ Reservation ahead of time, or go straight to the back of the Norway Pavilion at Epcot as soon as the World Showcase opens to check this “must-ride” off your list!

 Meet Anna and Elsa at The Royal Sommerhus